|Deviant Login||Shop||Join deviantART for FREE||Take the Tour|

 and a howling in my head.

 when I couldn't find my lungs

-but love isn't a breathing machine.
+but love isn't a respirator.

 I still have tears trapped in my throat